 Living between Ramallah and Brussels, Reem Shilleh interlaces research, moving image, curatorial, editing, archival, and writing practices to (re)question the infinite formations of memory and collectivity.
 She is a member and co-founder of Subversive Film, a curatorial and research collective formed in 2011 that investigates archival practices and effects through militant film practices.
 She is also one of the hosts at the Kitchen, a space in Brussels.

-Episode #6: Deena Abdelwahed cooks loubia
+Episode #6: Deena Abdelwahed makes loubia

 Thursday December 2, 2021 at 7pm Brussels/Tunis, 8pm Athens/Beirut